railwayapp/docs/src/pages/reference/plans.md

 **Only applies to the Starter Plan.
 Paid plans on Railway are exempt from this limit.**

-Execution hours are how we measure how long your app has been occupying deployment space.
+Execution hours are how we measure how long an account has at least one deploy.

 However, they are not a direct measurement of the time your app has been up.
 It is a separate measure of your app's compute usage.

-We calculate execution hours with the following formula.

-> Execution Hours Consumed = Hours Elapsed x Number of Environments x Number of Services

 Railway limits free accounts to 500 hours of continuous uptime.
-Each service counts against this limit.
+If you have a deploy live, time is consumed.

 ### Example Calculation